mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 ![What Exactly Is a Name?
 Part I: The Quest](What%20exactly%20is%20a%20name%20—%20Part%20I%20The%20Quest.jpg)

+*A good name is always the most important thing.
+Let’s find it.*

 > TL;DR: How to find good names

-## A good name is always the most important thing.
-Let’s find it.

 All developers use names for programming; it doesn’t matter if the language is high or low level, whether it is Imperative, Functional, or [Object-Oriented](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Explain%20in%205%20Levels/Explain%20in%205%20Levels%20of%20Difficulty%20Object-Oriented%20Programming/readme.md).